If you are looking for an historical city break in Europe, you could do A LOT worse than sunny Seville in Southern Spain.

 - Top Tip – listen to the guidebooks and visit first thing in the morning or late in the evening.
 There is some shade around the Plaza, but if you want to move around and get photos of the place its hard going in the sun.

 - Top Tip – eating options around the Plaza are limited and verging on overpriced.
 Make sure you eat before you visit.

 Historical Travel Guide To Seville – Other Top Tips

 - The Spanish REALLY love their audioguides!
 All major sites offer them, sometimes at an additional cost, so always double check if the price of the guide is included.
 I would recommend getting them in the Real Alcazar and Seville Cathedral as interpretation is limited at these sites.
 However, I managed fine at Palacio de Las Duenas due to bilingual interpretation.

 - Although its by no means an historical site, I would recommend a visit to the Metropol Parasol.
 Its only 3 euros to access the viewing platform on top of this modern structure, and you get a beer in that price too.
 Bargain!

 - You will need Google Maps – and a traditional paper map.
 Basically all the old streets and alleys are so closely packed together in the historical centre of the city that you will need all the help you can get if you go off the beaten track.

-My last tip for travelling to Seville is DO NOT copy me and visit during the summer months unless you want to roast like a rotisserie chicken on a spit.
+The last tip in my historical travel guide to Seville is DO NOT copy me and visit during the summer months unless you want to roast like a rotisserie chicken on a spit.
 Seville would make a perfect spring or autumn city break, when the temperatures are much more bearable.